 What is a Fractional CMO?

-A fractional CMO is a part-time marketing leader responsible for leading a business’s marketing team and provides strategic marketing guidance.
+Fractional CMO work as part-time marketing leaders or heads of marketing responsible for leading marketing teams and providing strategic marketing guidance.
 These executives fulfill a company’s need for a chief marketing officer but not on a full-time basis to achieve established goals and growth.